n-dimensiones/un_mundo_nuevo/README.md

 Forecasts

-If you have support for crowfounding, you could guarantee the video tutorials, with a weekly exit, organize the existing modules, starting with an access to the scene, use your own mesh for the character and, little by little, in the rest of the tutorials you will interact with the scene and managing the gamepad, the keyboard and touch screen touch, collect objects, hit, shoot, take damage, save the state game, etc.etc A content that seeing the operational demo available online both on the web and Google Play, is already very complete for beginners.
+If I have your monthly support of at least 1€/1$  for crowfounding, you could guarantee the video tutorials, with a weekly exit, organize the existing modules, starting with an access to the scene, use your own mesh for the character and, little by little, in the rest of the tutorials you will interact with the scene and managing the gamepad, the keyboard and touch screen touch, collect objects, hit, shoot, take damage, save the state game, etc.etc A content that seeing the operational demo available online both on the web and Google Play, is already very complete for beginners.
 And the goal is to expand it with more effects thanks to particle systems, make more levels and improve current levels with all the current deficiencies that do not impede the functionality that all video game developers want.
 Remember to support the crowdfounding so that together we can achieve it.